javedali99/python-resources-for-earth-sciences/README.md

 - [Xanthos](https://github.com/JGCRI/xanthos): Xanthos is an open-source hydrologic model, written in Python, designed to quantify and analyze global water availability.

 - [WRF-Hydro](https://github.com/NCAR/wrf_hydro_py): wrfhydrpy is a Python API for the WRF-Hydro modelling system.

+- [pyDEM](https://github.com/creare-com/pydem): PyDEM is a package for topographic (terrain) analysis.
+It takes in digital elevation model (DEM) rasters, and it outputs quantities like slope, aspect, upstream area, and topographic wetness index.

 - [EXP-HYDRO](https://github.com/sopanpatil/exp-hydro): EXP-HYDRO is a catchment scale hydrological model that operates at a daily time-step.
 It takes as inputs the daily values of precipitation, air temperature, and potential evapotranspiration, and simulates daily streamflow at the catchment outlet.